mrgigabyte/proxybot/README.md

 8. This bot only works in the private chats, I've tried making it work in the groups but it didn't really worked, if you can improve this bot then do let [me](https://telegram.me/mrgigabytebot) know!
 I would be glad to make this work better

 ## Upcoming Features
-* Since we know that it's a bit difficult to remember all the nicknames I'll soon add a command to view a list of all the nicknames along with the user's first name
+* Since we know that it's a bit difficult to remember all the nicknames I'll soon add a command to view a list of all the nicknames along with the user's first name **(Edit: I've added the nick-names list feature!)**
 * I would be working on adding some more helpful features for admins and maybe for the users as well let's see :)

 ## Remember!